-Mother who murdered, ill-treated child will spend at least 17 years in prison
+Mother who murdered, abused toddler sentenced to life imprisonment

 She also had a healing fracture to her left clavicle, or collarbone, that was a number of weeks old.
 The cause of the fracture was unknown.

-The summary said regardless of the cause, it was a significant break that was clearly visible to the naked eye, due to one of the bones protruding just below the skin and there was no doubt it would have been immediately noticeable to Thompson on a daily basis.
+The summary said regardless of the cause, it was a significant break that was clearly visible to the naked eye, due to one of the bones protruding just below the skin and there was no doubt it would have been immediately noticeable to the mother on a daily basis.

 The child would have been in significant pain and would have had difficulty manoeuvring her arm.
 At no stage did the mother seek any medical care for the child for this broken bone.